 Some examples of anxiety disorders include separation anxiety disorder, social phobia or social anxiety disorder, generalized anxiety disorder, and specific phobias.
 A person may have one or more anxiety disorders.
 Patients who have anxiety disorders usually perceive threats far beyond what they really are, causing panic attacks and uncontrollable behaviors.

-If you believe you have an anxiety disorder, it is recommended that you consult a mental health expert.
+If you believe you have an anxiety disorder, it is recommended that you seek counseling from a licensed mental health professional.
 Medication and talk therapy treatments such as CBT (Cognitive Behavioral Therapy) can help.
 Some symptoms of certain anxiety disorders may begin during childhood or adolescence.
 If left untreated, they may continue into adulthood.

 The signs and symptoms of anxiety should be taken seriously.
 They may hamper your ability to engage in everyday activities, hinder your thought processing, and lead to uncontrollable behaviors or social isolation.

 Don’t wait for mild anxiety to become worse.
-Talk to your doctor and your loved ones today before it gets worse.
+Talk to your doctor and your loved ones today.

 Image courtesy of Elaine